cloudfoundry/diego-release/docs/required-dependency-versions.md

 Diego-release also requires the following versions of supported Garden releases:

-- Linux cells require garden-runc v1.2.0+.
-If declarative healthchecks are enabled, Diego requires garden-runc 1.10.0+.
+- Linux cells require garden-runc v1.11.1+.
-- Windows cells require garden-windows v0.3.0+.
+- Windows cells require garden-windows v0.13.0+.

-Deploying garden-runc 1.2.0+ and garden-Windows v0.3.0+ ensures the following features are available:
+Deploying garden-runc 1.11.1+ and garden-Windows v0.13.0+ ensures the following features are available:

 - The `Image` field is available on the `ContainerSpec` structure in the Garden API.
 - The `NetIn` and `NetOut` fields are available on the `ContainerSpec` structure in the Garden API.

-Additionally, garden-runc 1.10.0+ ensures the following:
+Additionally, garden-runc 1.11.1+ ensures the following:

 - The `Image` field is available on the `ProcesSpec`.
 Diego uses this field to run the long-running declarative health-check process in a separate container.